Cart

 • Diode test

-• Frequency (Hz)
+• Frequency measurement

-• Temperature (non-contact + thermocouple)
+• Temperature measurement

 3. Smart Display Integration

-5. Image Storage & Reporting
+5. Image Storage and Reporting

 Common Problems a Thermal Imaging Multimeter Can Identify

-How to Use a Thermal Imaging Multimeter (Step-by-Step)
+How to Use a Thermal Imaging Multimeter Step by Step

-Step 1 — Power On the Device
+Step 1: Power On the Device

-Step 2 — Begin with Thermal Scan
+Step 2: Begin With a Thermal Scan

 Point the thermal camera toward the area of interest and scan slowly.